bnk5096/Util/README.md

 ### Directory Organization
 - src: The code used for data collection and analysis
 - complexity_data: The complexity measurements collected from SonarQube and Metrix++
 - file_data: snapshot lists of the files from all used repositories along with the results of the odds ratios scripts.
+This excludes Chromium and Linux as their files are too larger for github
 - output_data: all the final data produced by the scripts specified below.

 ### Files to Remove for Metrix++